Mittelberg (Thuringian Highland)

-The Mittelberg is an 803.6 m high (above sea level) mountain located in the Thuringian Highland, Thuringia (Germany).
+The Mittelberg (/de/) is an 803.6 m high (above sea level) mountain located in the Thuringian Highland, Thuringia (Germany).

 It is located close to the municipalities of Piesau and Lichte and the Leibis-Lichte Dam in the Saalfeld-Rudolstadt district in the Thuringian Forest Nature Park.

 The section of the Rennsteig walkway between Neuhaus am Rennweg, Ernstthal am Rennsteig, and Spechtsbrunn runs close to the mountain.